My London Story

 Working with schools across London

-Through projects in primary or secondary schools in every London borough, My London Story is engaging over 5,000 10- and 13-year-olds in interactive theatre shows and creative workshops exploring the concepts of identity and belonging.
-The work of 1,000 children participating in workshops will be used to create a unique digital artwork that we hope to add to the London Collection.
+Through projects in primary or secondary schools in every London borough, My London Story engaged over 5,000 10- and 13-year-olds in interactive theatre shows and creative workshops exploring the concepts of identity and belonging.
+The work of more than 800 children who participated in workshops is being used to create a unique digital artwork that we hope to add to the London Collection.
 Creative studio Ray Interactive have been commissioned to design and create the digital artwork.

 “The lives of 100 children will be explored in more detail, capturing the child’s story in the child’s voice”

-Participating schools will be invited to take part in organised activities and explore London’s history at London Museum.
+Participating schools were invited to take part in organised activities and explore London’s history at London Museum.

 What’s the impact of the project?

-We hope that all children taking part in My London Story will find it a rewarding experience that enables them to think about themselves, their peers and London in new ways.
-It will also provide a chance to develop their critical thinking, communication, creativity and other valuable skills.
+We hope that all children who took part in My London Story found it a rewarding experience that enabled them to think about themselves, their peers and London in new ways.
+It will also provided a chance to develop their critical thinking, communication, creativity and other valuable skills.

-For the museum, the project is providing new insights into the lives of the city’s children today.
+For the museum, the project provided new insights into the lives of the city’s children today.
 It will help us ensure that their experiences and voices are central to how we tell the story of London’s past, present and future.

 What’s next?